-Veneers are a great option to dramatically improve your smile by covering up the chips, cracks, or stains in your teeth.
-Dental veneers are thin tooth-coloured shells of porcelain or composite material that are custom made to fit over your teeth.
-Veneers are often used to improve the appearance of front teeth and can result in a significant enhancement of the attractiveness of your smile.
+Veneers are a great option to dramatically improve your smile, as they can cover over chips, cracks, or discolouration of your teeth.
+Dental veneers are thin tooth-coloured facings that are custom made to fit over your teeth, and made from white composite resin or porcelain.
+Veneers can result in a significant enhancement of the attractiveness of your smile.

-Veneers are commonly used to correct a wide variety of problems relating to a patient’s smile.
-They can be used in the following situations:
+Veneers are commonly used to correct a wide variety of presentations in the appearance of a patient’s smile, including the following situations:

-- There are wide spaces or gaps between the teeth.
+- Where there are wide spaces or gaps between the teeth.

 - The teeth are crooked.

-- There are chips or cracks on the surface of the teeth.
+- Teeth which have small chips or visible cracks on the surface of the teeth.

-- Teeth have been stained too severely, or the stains are intrinsic and cannot be removed by teeth whitening.
+- Teeth have been stained or discoloured in a way that cannot be removed by teeth whitening.

-- The existing fillings of the teeth have become stained and unsightly.
+- Where there are existing fillings on the teeth that have become stained and unsightly.

-Bear in mind that dental veneers are used only to improve the appearance of the teeth and smile.
-If there are underlying issues such as overbites or underbites, you may require orthodontic treatment for a more natural and permanent solution.
+Keep in mind that dental veneers are used to only improve the appearance of the teeth and smile.
+If there are underlying issues such as severe crowding, overbites or underbites, you may require orthodontic treatment for a more natural and permanent solution.

 Different types of veneers